 We are fortunate to have hundreds of amazing Lakeland walks starting from our doorstep, there is something for everyone, leave the car behind, pop your boots on, don't forget your yan2o water bottle and get stomping.
-Because nothing beats a day adventure out of the fells, fresh air and the epic panoramic views of the lake district.
+Because nothing beats a day adventure out on the fells, fresh air and the epic panoramic views of the lake district.

 Fun fact: Broadrayne Farm is 110m above sea level.